marouenbg/ACHR.cu/README.md

 Computing the null space through QR decompostion is faster but less precise and consumes more memory as it takes all the dimensions of the matrix as opposed to SVD that removes colmuns below a given precision of the SV.

-2.1.
-Software and Hardware requirements
+1. Software and hardware requirements

 ACHR.cu requires CUDA 8.0 and works on sm_35 hardware and above.
 This is particularly due to the use of nested parallelism that is only available in these versions.
 It also requires CPLEX 12.6.3 and GSL library of linear algebra (for the sequential version of SVD and QR).

-2.2.
-Quick guide
+2. Quick guide

 After successful make, the call to ACHR.cu is perfomred as follows:

-`ACHR.cu model.mps warmuppoints.csv nFiles nPoints nSteps`
+`./ACHR model.mps warmuppoints.csv nFiles nPoints nSteps`

 The model has to be provided in `.mps` format, the warmup points are the ouput file of the createWarmupVF, nFiles is the number of files in the output, nPoints is the number of points per file, and nSteps is the number of steps per point.

-3. Comparison to existing software
+### Comparison to existing software

 OptGP sampler

-4. Future improvments
+### Future improvments

 Potentially an MPI/CUDA hybrid to take advantage of the multi-GPU arhcitecture of recent NVIDIA cards like the K80.